lyticus/documentation/docs/README.md

 It is designed for people with little to no analytics experience: a minimal yet colourful user interface presenting a curated selection of the most important metrics.

 Please let us know if you have questions, feedback or need any help: [hello@lyticus.com](mailto:hello@lyticus.com).

-This website is open-source.

-Your suggestions and pull requests are welcome via [Github](https://github.com/byteboomers/lyticus-documentation).